Skip to content

 What We Do

-The Reporters Committee for Freedom of the Press provides pro bono legal representation, amicus curiae support, and other legal resources to protect First Amendment freedoms and the newsgathering rights of journalists.
+The Reporters Committee for Freedom of the Press (RCFP) is the leading pro bono legal services organization for journalists and newsrooms in the U.S. The Reporters Committee provides legal representation, amicus curiae support, and other legal resources at no cost to protect First Amendment freedoms and the newsgathering rights of journalists across the country.

 We can help journalists and newsrooms anywhere in the country with public records and court access issues, subpoena threats, source protection, and other issues that may arise while newsgathering.

-Reporters Committee attorneys pursue pro bono litigation and other direct representations in matters that involve First Amendment, press freedom, freedom of information, or court access issues.
+Reporters Committee attorneys pursue litigation on behalf of journalists and newsrooms in matters that involve the First Amendment, freedom of information, or court access issues — ensuring that members of the news media in need of legal defense have representation.

-Reporters Committee publishes a number of legal guides for reporters and other media lawyers that are available free online on topics ranging from state and federal open government laws, reporters’ shield protections around the country, access to court documents and proceedings, and more.
+We publish a number of free online legal guides for reporters and media lawyers on a range of topics, including state open government laws, the Freedom of Information Act, reporters’ shield protections around the country, access to court documents and proceedings, and more.

 Stay informed by signing up for our mailing list